 The Queensland Solar Bonus Scheme pays eligible customers for the surplus electricity, generated from solar photovoltaic systems, exported to the electricity grid.

-The scheme, managed by the Department of Natural Resources, Mines and Energy, is designed to make solar power more affordable and encourage energy efficiency.
+The scheme is designed to make solar power more affordable and encourage energy efficiency.

 The Electricity Act 1994 states the person who has the electricity account in their name is entitled to the bonus.